katrina356/TitanicProject/README.md

 * Removed special characters from names.
 * Relaced strings in age with numerical data.
 * Created unique identifiers so that the files could be combined.
+* Removed any columns not needed for the analysis.

 Database Creation Steps:
 * Used ERD to create a schema of the data, showing how the data is organized and connected via QuickDBD.